CodewithTusharD/StitchWorks_Project/README.md

 here is the link given for the repo: https://github.com/CodewithTusharD/StitchWorks_ProgramFiles/tree/my-new-branch Navigate to the project directory
 Build the project: Use your preferred IDE or build tools like Maven/Gradle.

+Setup Instructions

+Set Up MySQL Database:

+Create a new database in MySQL.

+Execute the provided SQL script to create the required tables and insert initial data.

+Configure Owner ID and Password:

+Open your MySQL database management tool (e.g., phpMyAdmin, MySQL Workbench).

+Insert the owner's ID and password into the owners table using an SQL query.
+For example: sql
+Copy code

+INSERT INTO owners (owner_id, password) VALUES ('your_owner_id', 'your_password');

+Update Configuration:

+Update the database connection details in the application configuration files (e.g., database.properties or similar).

 Run the application: Ensure your MySQL database is set up and configured correctly.

 Contributions:

 Contributions are welcome!
 Please fork the repository and submit a pull request for any enhancements or bug fixes.# StitchWorks_JavaFx_project